privacyidea/privacyidea/doc/configuration/system_config.rst

 Maximum Fail Counter
 ~~~~~~~~~~~~~~~~~~~~

-``DefaultMaxFailCount`` is the maximum failcounter a token way get.
+``DefaultMaxFailCount`` is the maximum failcounter a token may get.
 If the
 failcounter exceeds this number the token can not be used unless the failcounter
 is resetted.